-All overpaid benefit you are informed of is recoverable unless we tell you different.
+All overpaid benefit you are informed of is recoverable unless we tell you otherwise.

 If we decide that an overpayment is not recoverable you will be advised in writing.
 We may decide not to recover an overpayment if it was caused by our error.
 However, if you could have reasonably known that you were being overpaid we may still seek to recover the debt from you.
 An overpayment will be recovered from either you or the person we sent your benefit award to (e.g. a private landlord).